 Gea Norvegica Geopark is the first European Geopark in Scandinavia.
-It is located in southeastern Norway, in the counties of Vestfold and Telemark.
+It is located in southeastern Norway, in the county of Vestfold and Telemark.

 The Geopark is limited by the administrative areas of the muncipalities Kragerø, Bamble, Porsgrunn, Skien, Siljan, Nome and Larvik.
 Geologically the area may be described as "where the old Scandinavian geology meets the younger geology of continental Europe".